 - I became comfortable putting my life in the hands of strangers (sky diving, race car driving, …).
 It required trust.
 Trusting myself that “I have this!”
 Confidently doing my research and soul searching, realizing that this and every day might be my last, so let go of it all.

 - “Letting go” became a new perspective I incorporated into my whole life, not just into each experience.
 Work, family, friends and life have been easier because I don’t have regrets.
 That includes living through the pain when someone important to me has passed or our time together has ended.
 I’m learning to be at peace, whatever each new day brings to me.

-- I still don’t have all the answer to “What do I want my life to look like?”
-What I do know now is that it involves adventure, meaningful connections, simplicity and love.
+- I still don’t have all the answers to “What do I want my life to look like?”
+What I do know now is that it involves adventure, meaningful connections, simplicity, and love.
 The rest will work itself out, as long as I keep saying, “Yes” and experience what life has to offer.

 I’d love to hear what spoke to you most from this blog, email@example.com